YSC Frequently Asked Questions

 Mt.
 Madonna Center is a rich and multifaceted place for learning about oneself within a community environment.
 However, the Center is not a place for rehabilitation or recovery and is not the right environment for those seeking a therapeutic or rehabilitative program.

-The endeavors of our community keep us very busy, and they require enthusiasm and hard work from our resident staff.
-While both living and working together offer many opportunities for personal growth and enrichment, the active life of our community can also be intense and challenging at times.
-For this reason, we ask that all YSC participants be able to meet the work service requirement while creating a respectful and healthy connection with members of the community.
+The endeavors of our community keep us very busy, and they require enthusiasm and full participation from our resident staff.
+While both living and serving together offer many opportunities for personal growth and enrichment, the active life of our community can also be intense and challenging at times.
+For this reason, we ask that all YSC participants be able to meet the service requirement while creating a respectful and healthy connection with members of the community.

-In what kind of work service are YSC participants placed?
+In what kinds of service areas are YSC participants placed?
 What skills are learned?

-As much as possible, YSC participants are assigned to a variety of different areas in an effort to familiarize them with the broad range of the Center’s activities.
-However, work in the kitchen and on the housekeeping staff usually comprises the majority of work service hours in YSC I. According to staffing needs and the skills of individual participants, one may also work in maintenance, landscaping, flower arranging, or the garden.
+As much as possible, YSC participants are assigned to a variety of different areas in an effort to familiarize them with the broad range of the Centerís activities.
+However, service in the kitchen and on the housekeeping staff usually comprises the majority of service areas in YSC I. According to staffing needs and the skills of individual participants, one may also serve in maintenance, landscaping, flower arranging, or the garden.

 I’m curious about what living in a spiritual community will mean in practical terms.
 What type of yoga do residents practice, and do they practice together every day?
 What if I have no experience with yoga or am out of shape?